The Time Machine (1978 film): Critical response

-Film critic David Sindelar defends the film against the accusation that it departs entirely from the novel.
-He states that the film's anti-war message was done better and more subtly by the George Pal film.
-Sindelar pokes fun at Perry's adventures in colonial America and the California Gold Rush and feels the Eloi appear and act too much like contemporary American young people.
+Film critic David Sindelar defended the film against the accusation that it departs entirely from the novel.
+He stated that the film's anti-war message was done better and more subtly by the George Pal film.
+Sindelar poked fun at Perry's adventures in colonial America and the California Gold Rush and felt the Eloi appear and act too much like contemporary American young people.

 Shooting locations

 The Collier & Heins Financial Consultants building complex in Salt Lake City, Utah, was used for some of the modern era scenes.
 James Collier was president of the company in the late 1970s, and his office was used as Haverson's office.
 The Morlock scenes were shot in Park City, Utah - in at least the Silver King Mine - and around other mines.
 Parts of the film were also shot in Kamas, Utah and also inside the Timpanogos Caves in American Fork, Utah (Section VII of article cited, Per #49).